 What I found most interesting in this report is the percentage of birdwatchers by state.
 I would never have guessed it, but Montana has the greatest percentage of birdwatchers at 40% of the population.
 California is fifth from the bottom of all the states at 15%.
 This, even though the number of bird species ever recorded in Montana is 420 and for California 631!
 Texas is third from the bottom at 14% even though it has the greatest number of species sighted in a state in the U.S. at 634 species.
 At the bottom, with the fewest percentage of birdwatchers at 10%, is Hawaii.
 I can’t explain why.

 To capitalize on this growing hobby, birding festivals have become very popular.
-There are Godwit Days in Eureka, CA, in the spring, the Sandhill Crane Festival in Lodi, CA in late fall, Chico’s own Snow Goose Festival in January, and a bunch of others across the state you can see here .
+There are Godwit Days in Eureka, CA, in the spring, the Sandhill Crane Festival in Lodi, CA in late fall, Chico’s own Snow Goose Festival in January, and a bunch of others across the state .
 All are exciting and educational events well worth attending.

 I have met lots of birdwatchers all over the world.
 Invariably, they are nice people, concerned about the environment, and generally well read, widely traveled, and worldly.
 I have met many famous birdwatchers and ornithologists like Roger Tory Peterson, Kenn Kauffman, David Lack, David Snow, David Sibley, and even Nikko Tinbergen and Konrad Lorenz, Nobel Prize Winners.
 But the most memorable people were not as well known.
 These are just people who love birds, are concerned about the state of the world, and tend to be very generous with their money to support causes they believe in, especially environmental ones.